Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 At a high level, the difference comes down to whether you’re solving a reading problem or a search visibility problem.
 Browser-based translation helps visitors understand your content but isn’t indexed by search engines, so it won’t help you rank in other languages.
 SEO-optimized multilingual setups rely on publishing language-specific pages with unique URLs and clear signals that tell search engines which version to show.

-Choosing the Right Approach Comes Down to Fit
+The Right Approach Comes Down to Fit

 Multilingual problems on Squarespace aren’t caused by technical limitations—they’re caused by choosing a setup that doesn’t match how your business actually operates.
 A solution that works well for a small, rarely updated site can quickly fall apart as content grows, languages multiply, or user expectations change.